Ben Griffin betting profile: Sony Open in Hawaii - PGA TOUR

 Griffin's advanced stats and rankings

-- Griffin has averaged -0.084 Strokes Gained: Off-the-Tee in his past five tournaments, indicating slightly below-average performance in driving.

-- His Strokes Gained: Approach the Green average of 0.608 in his past five tournaments shows solid iron play and approach shot accuracy.
+- His Strokes Gained: Approach the Green mark of 0.608 over his past five starts has been a strong component of his game.

-- Griffin has posted a strong 0.688 Strokes Gained: Putting average in his past five tournaments, demonstrating effective work on the greens.
+- Griffin has maintained solid performance around the greens with a 0.220 Strokes Gained: Around-the-Green average in his past five tournaments.

-- His overall Strokes Gained: Total average of 1.433 in his past five tournaments reflects strong recent form across all aspects of his game.
+- His putting has been particularly effective, posting a 0.688 Strokes Gained: Putting average in his past five starts.

 All stats in this article are accurate for Griffin as of the start of the Sony Open in Hawaii.